 What do crickets taste like?

 Pretty good actually!
-An unflavoured, dehydrated cricket generally tastes a little nutty, similar in taste and texture to a sunflower seed.
-Others have described the texture to be a little more airy, like a rice crispy.
+Our dry-roasted crickets are light and crispy.
+An unflavoured, dry-roasted cricket generally tastes a little nutty, similar in taste and texture to a sunflower seed.

 Our flavoured crickets are very similar in taste to the flavour of potato chips.

 Cricket protein powder (flour), has a faint nutty, earthy flavour to it.
-In most uses (smoothies, brownies, banana bread, cookies) it is unnoticeable, and just adds a protein, vitamin and mineral boost to whatever you’re eating!
+In most uses (smoothies, brownies, banana bread, cookies) it is unnoticeable, and just adds a complete protein, vitamin and mineral (b12! iron! calcium! pre-biotic fibre) boost to whatever you’re eating!

 There are two species of crickets largely grown in North America.
 Of those we farm the Acheta Domesticus which is largely considered to be the better tasting of the two.
 We provide them only filtered water and high quality feed.
 This is important since the crickets’ diet can greatly affect their taste.